Men Have Higher Sex Drive. Why?

 According to Louann Brizendine, author of the books, The Female Brain and The Male Brain, the area governing sexuality takes up twice as much space in the male.
 And the part that controls desire to pursue is 2½ times greater, and more quickly activated.
 (This is exaggerated and stereotyped in the accompanying photo.)

 Brizendine tells us that when the male brain is sexually activated pretty much everything but thoughts of sex shut down.
-Women are more likely to think about things like the kids’ lunches, a business meeting, or whether she’ll be labeled a “slut” the next day.
+Women certainly can stay focused, but they are more likely than men to be distracted with concerns about the kids’ lunches, a business meeting, or whether they’ll be labeled a “slut” the next day.